 The majority of the breed's development took place in the Southeastern United States, especially in the state of Georgia.
 Over time, the Scottish foxhounds were bred for raccoon-hunting traits and were eventually crossed with Irish hounds and possibly bloodhounds which led to the Redbone coonhound we know today.
 Originally the Redbone's coats featured a black saddleback streak, but through years of breeding their fur evolved into its notable red color.

 By the end of the 19th century, the Redbone coonhound was a well-established breed.
 Redbones have continued to act as excellent hunters and loyal companions.
-The Redbone coonhound was officially accepted into the AKC hound group in 2009, yet they're still rare outside of North America.
-The breed is featured in the book and movie, Where the Red Fern Grows, and the movie, The Outlaw Josey Wales.
+The Redbone coonhound was officially accepted into the American Kennel Club (AKC) hound group in 2009, yet they're still rare outside of North America.

 Redbone Coonhound Care